User management

 LdapUserMappingName *

-There should be specified name of attribute that’s value will be used as a user’s login name
+The name of the attribute which value will be used as a users’ login name

 LdapGroupMappingName *

-There should be specified name of attribute that’s value will be used as a group’s login name
+The name of the attribute which value will be used as a group’s identifier

 LdapMappingFullName

-There should be specified name of attribute that’s value will be used as a user full name
+The name of the attribute which value will be used as the user full name

 LdapMappingDescription

-There should be specified name of attribute that’s value will be used as a user description
+The name of the attribute which value will be used as a user description

 LdapGroupClass

-There is specified which object class represents group objects.
-If found entry will not be of a user ot group class, it will be just ignored.
+The object class which represents group objects.
+If the found entry is not of a user or group class, it will be simply ignored.

 LdapUserClass *

-There is specified which object class represents user objects.
-If found entry will not be of a user ot group class, it will be just ignored.
+The object class that represents user objects.
+If the found entry is not of a user or group class, it will be simply ignored.

 LdapGroupUniqueId

-Unique identifier for LDAP group object.
+Unique identifier for the LDAP group object.
 By default LDAP groups are identified by DN.
-If in your configuration DN can be changed any time it is useful to choose other attribute as unique group identifier.
+If in your configuration the DN can be changed at any time it is useful to choose another attribute as a unique group identifier.

 LdapUserUniqueId

-Unique identifier for LDAP user object.
+Unique identifier for the LDAP user object.
 By default LDAP users are identified by DN.
-If in your configuration DN can be changed any time it is useful to choose other attribute as unique user identifier.
+If in your configuration the DN can be changed at any time it is useful to choose another attribute as a unique user identifier.

 LdapSyncInterval *

-This parameter is for setting synchronization interval in minutes between NetXMS server and LDAP server.
-If synchronization parameter is set to 0 - synchronization will not be done.
+This parameter is for setting a synchronization interval in minutes between the NetXMS server and the LDAP server.
+If the synchronization parameter is set to 0 the synchronization will not be done.

 0